dankinsoid/IdeaSwiftformat/README.md

 ## Usage
 Commands are available in <kbd>Tools</kbd> > <kbd>SwiftFormat</kbd> and <kbd>Refactor</kbd> > <kbd>SwiftFormat</kbd> menus.
 It's recommended to add keymaps for these commands.
-While editing a manifest projects `swiftformat generate` calls automatically on saving, as well as `swiftformat fetch` while editing the `Dependencies.swift`.

 ## Available commands
 - Format - `swiftformat .`.